The Data Protection Law is changing.

 How do I get more information?

+If you are a tenant or a leaseholder, you can read more about our approach to data protection here.
 If you want further information about the change to the law, you can contact the Information Commissioner’s Office (ICO) as the UK data protection regulator for organisations: www.ico.org.uk

 Tel: 0303 1231113